Mike Sr., Marie, USMC Mike Jr., & Crystal

 16. Judged Field Trails, shows and events in several registries and organizations from 1981 - present.

-There are many more accomplishments made in breeding exotic animals, game birds and endangered species as well, his accomplishments as an Aerospace Machinist, in hunting, and sports, but those are other areas.
+There are many more accomplishments made in breeding exotic animals, game birds and endangered species as well, his accomplishments as an Aerospace Machinist, (including having made parts for the space station), in hunting, and sports, but those are other areas.
 Mike gives God ALL credit and glory for all achievements made throughout his life, past, present, and future.
 Mike was lead to save, breed, and preserve Llewellin's personal Setters through the Holy Sprit and he, his family, and hopefully their customers have been blessed many times over.

 "We can not do great things, we can only do small things with great love."